cliosight/Docs/README.md

 # Cliosight Documentation
 A detailed explanation for creating and managing tables, forms, reports, dashboards and triggers.
+This is a work under progress.
+Please contact us for any clarifications:
+1. dikshit.baruah@gmail.com
+2. jaryya@gmail.com

 # Table of contents
 1. [SQL Interface for Structured Data](#sql)